Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Introduction

 Deep generative models have recently emerged as computationally efficient alternatives to MCMC.
-Conditional variational auto-encoders (CVAEs), generative adversarial networks (GANs) and denoising diffusion probabilistic models (DDPMs) have all been applied to medical imaging to estimate Bayesian posteriors, reducing inference time while maintaining reasonable performance compared with MCMC \cite{liu2023posterior,mucke2023markov,djebra2025bayesian}.
+Conditional variational auto-encoders (CVAEs), generative adversarial networks (GANs) and denoising diffusion probabilistic models (DDPMs) have all been applied to medical imaging to estimate posteriors \cite{liu2023posterior,mucke2023markov,djebra2025bayesian}.
 Nonetheless, these approaches have limitations.
-CVAEs may severely underestimate posterior variance \cite{blei2017variational}, GANs suffer from mode collapse \cite{salimans2016improved}, and diffusion models require hundreds to thousands of reverse steps \cite{ho2020denoising}, which scales poorly to TB-PET image volumes.
-Moreover, existing studies have focused mainly on brain imaging data \cite{djebra2025bayesian} and the applicability of generative models to dynamic TB-PET, with its broader range of kinetics and greater inter-organ heterogeneity, has not been demonstrated.
+CVAEs underestimate posterior variance \cite{blei2017variational}, GANs suffer from mode collapse \cite{salimans2016improved}, and diffusion models require hundreds to thousands of reverse steps \cite{ho2020denoising}, which scales poorly to TB-PET image volumes.
+Moreover, existing studies have focused mainly on ROI-based analysis of the brain \cite{djebra2025bayesian} and the application of generative models to dynamic TB-PET, with its broader range of kinetics and greater inter-organ heterogeneity, has not been demonstrated.

-The present work introduces a conditional consistency model (CM) framework for posterior estimation in dynamic TB-PET.
-The CM reformulates diffusion sampling as a short schedule of denoising operations and has been shown to retain the theoretical guarantees of score-based diffusion (SBD) while collapsing the sampling path to three steps \cite{song2023consistency}.
+The present work introduces a conditional consistency model (CM) for posterior estimation in dynamic TB-PET.
+The CM reformulates diffusion sampling as a short schedule of denoising operations and has been shown to retain the theoretical guarantees of score-based diffusion (SBD) while collapsing the sampling path to one step \cite{song2023consistency}.
 We adapt this idea to PET compartmental modelling by training a CM to learn a direct mapping from pure Gaussian noise samples to kinetic parameter samples, conditioned on both the TAC and the arterial input function (AIF).
 Trained on a large ensemble of physiologically realistic simulations, the proposed method produces voxel-wise posterior samples for the given kinetic model within a practical time frame, without sacrificing accuracy.
 We evaluate the performance of the CM by comparison with the reference method MCMC, as well as ABC and common generative deep learning approaches.
 We then illustrate a practical application of the CM method to a dynamic total body [\textsuperscript{18}F]FDG PET study, and we show how results from CM can be used to perform voxel-level model selection tasks to account for kinetic heterogeneity and to compute parametric images of posterior uncertainty in estimating $K_i$.